Husband Pleads Guilty To 2019 First-Degree Murder Of Wife Heather Gumina Waters In El Dorado County

 PLEASANT VALLEY (CBS13) – A husband pleaded guilty on Wednesday to the first-degree murder of his wife, Heather Gumina Waters in 2019, the El Dorado County District Attorney’s Office announced.

-Anthony John Gumina also pleaded guilty to two counts of felony domestic violence against his wife.READ MORE: Suspect Arrested For Shooting Death Of Man In North Highlands On May 5
+Anthony John Gumina also pleaded guilty to two counts of felony domestic violence against his wife.READ MORE: Concern From Community After Bullets Fly Through West Sacramento Apartment

 Gumina reportedly blamed his deceased wife for hurting his pride and honor, officials said.